LCC-CIT/CS133JS-CourseMaterials/CS133JS_GettingStarted.md

 All course announcements will be posted by the instructor to the News and Announcements Forum.
 Students are expected to check the News Forum on a daily basis.
 Any  questions about News Forum announcements should be asked in the Course Q & A Forum.

+## Support
+### CIT Computer Lab

+For spring term 2020, the on-campus lab is closed, but there is a virtual tutoring lab available which is staffed full-time by CIT department tutors.
+Read the [procedure for accessing the virtual lab](https://lcc-cit.github.io/CS133JS-CourseMaterials/OnlineCITLabProcedures.html).

+~~The CIT Main lab (Bldg 19/Rm 135) is equipped with computers which are available exclusively for students in the CIT department.
+The lab hours are posted on the door.
+There are tutors available in the lab to help you with your lab work.
+There is a schedule is posted on the large white board inside the lab which lists the tutors and the times they will be available.~~

-## General Support
+### General Support

-Please view the ***Support*** block on the right side of the Moodle course page for information on how to contact support.
+Click on the Help link at the top-left of the Moodle course page for information on how to contact LCC technical support services.

-Support information is also available on [help.lanecc.edu](https://help.lanecc.edu/).
+Support information is also available at [help.lanecc.edu](https://help.lanecc.edu/).